Meeting the needs of families in a constantly changing world

 Dublin Safer Families Service

 Dublin Safer Families Service is a Gender, Sexual and Domestic Abuse Service that work with parents and children to increase family safety in order to prevent and stop domestic abuse.
 One of the primary focuses is to increase safety in the family for the children.
-This Service aims to work specifically with families where domestic abuse has created difficulties or is currently a concern.
+The service works with the perpetrator to focus on their abusive actions and address their behaviour to improve safety in the family.

 The definition of domestic violence, as it is described in Children’s First Act 2015, is derived from the Report of the Task Force on Violence Against Women 1997, as follows: